rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 get higher rates of score metrics, such as precision, recall and f1.
 Precision is the propotion of correctly predicted positive values to the all positive predictions.
 Recall is the proportion of predicted positive values to the all positive observations.
 And f1 is the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of the precision and recall.

+Precision is in this case the proportion of the correctly predicted POI's to the all predicted POI's.

+> Precision = (Predicted as POI and it's True) / (Predicted as POI -even if it's True or False- )

+Recall is in this case the proportion of the correctly predicted POI's to the correctly predicted POIs and correctly predicted non-POI's.

+> Recall = (Predicted as POI and it's True) / (Predicted as POI and it's True + Predicted as non-POI and it's True )

-But this does not mean, our model predicts very good.
+But getting higher rates does not mean our model predicts very good.
 It predicts what it learns.
-And this is the classic mistake we can make.

-We can say that if we train our model with a huge data, then we'll probably get better results.
+So we can say that if we train our model with a huge data, then we'll probably get better results.
 But training with huge data sets, is not always possible and also the time it takes to train our model would increase too.

-So, with this validation step we test our algorithm with different variations of the test data by generating new data points.
-And provided `StratifiedSuffleSplit` feature does a really great job generating new data points.
-Because of the imbalance in the data, while we increase our test set,we need to make sure that the new data points is generated as the same balance with the original data.
-Meaning, just randomizing the data is not good enough, because it can mislead us by creating positive values much more then the negative ones.
+So, with this validation step we test our algorithm with different variations of the test data by generating new test sets.
+And provided `StratifiedSuffleSplit` feature does a really great job generating new data sets.
+Because of the imbalance in the data, while we split out dataset to training and test sets,we need to make sure that the ratio between POI's and non-POI's have the same ratio with the original data.
+Meaning, just splitting the data with a given ratio is not good enough, because it can mislead us by splitting the dataset as it stands.
+All POI's could be in stay in training set, and test set would not have any POI records.
-In this case, POI records would be generated much more then the non-POI's, and this would change our scores in a wrong way.
+Or POI records would be much more then non-POI's in the test set.
+And this will give a wrong score.

-Now we can test our algorithm with the new test set, and see the results.
+Now we can test our algorithm with the new test data, and see the results.
 Since the test size got higher, it's normal to see the score metrics to drop.
 I used 0.3 proportion as test-size in both algorithm selection and validation step using `StratifiedSuffleSplit`.

-I did pick three different algorithms with high scores already, so i ran this validation for each of them.
+First, I did pick three different algorithms with high scores and i ran this validation for each of them.
+Then i got curiuos and ran the same test for all classifiers returned from GridSearchCV.
 And among them, i choosed the best one, which is in this case `'Gaussian Naive-Bayes'`.
-Other two algorithms prediction metrics dropped more with bigger test sizes.
+Other algorithms prediction metrics dropped more with bigger test sizes and training times increased.

 ## Metrics & Performance